To Demystify the college financial aid process and help families find schools they can afford.

 Your feedback is important to us.
 If you find anything on our site that you feel is inaccurate, out of date or hard to understand, please let us know immediately by using the contact us link at the bottom of each page.

 There is something for everyone on Access Applied:

 We recognize that there is an enormous amount of content on this site.
-Figuring out how to find affordable colleges; how to navigate the application process; and ultimately how to pay the college is a big undertaking.
+Figuring out how to find affordable colleges, how to navigate the financial aid application process and ultimately how to pay the college bill is a big undertaking.

 But, as the saying goes: “there is only one way to eat an elephant – One bite at a time.”